For Agents & Automated Systems

 - authorised at the protocol level (no long-lived API keys).

-Until launch, the docs, OpenAPI spec, llms.txt, and mcp.json provide a stable contract for integration.
+The docs, OpenAPI spec, llms.txt, and mcp.json provide a stable contract for integration.

-GET https://api.sigmagrid.app/health
+GET https://api.sigmagrid.app/v1/validate

 This endpoint: